Toggle menu

 Pavement licences

-A pavement licence allows the licence-holder to place removable furniture over certain highways adjacent to the premises in relation to which the application was made.
+A pavement licence allows the licence holder to place removable furniture over certain highways adjacent to the premises in relation to the application made.

-This is a streamlined process to allow businesses to obtain a licence which can remain in place for a minimum period of 3 months or for a period not exceeding 30 September 2024.
-Where a pavement licence is granted, clear access routes on the highway will need to be maintained, taking into account the needs of all users, including disabled people.
+Where a pavement licence is granted, clear access routes on the highway must be maintained, taking into account the needs of all users, including disabled people.

 Businesses that are eligible include: public houses, cafes, bars, restaurants, snack bars, coffee shops and ice cream parlours.